AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added on the new **[!UICONTROL filesCount]** output variable available after using a **[!UICONTROL Transfer file]** activity.
 [Read more](../../automating/using/transfer-file.md#output-variables)

+The **Configuration email channel** page has been updated to clarify the latest applicable email parameters vs some legacy parameters still in use for some customers.
+[Read more](../../administration/using/configuring-email-channel.md)

 ## December 2020 {#doc-updates-december-2020}

 **Predictive Subject Line** capability is now deprecated.
 [Read more](../../rn/using/deprecated-features.md)